jeevanism/bhimonlineclassroom/README.md

 # BHIMONLINECLASSROOM.IN
 BHIMONLINECLASSROOM.IN IS A PROJECT INITIATED BY RIGHTS TITLED ‘ONLINE CLASS ROOM AND PUBLIC REPOSITORY OF EDUCATIONAL CONTENTS AND MULTIMEDIA CLASS ROOMS FOR ENABLING ACCESS TO NON DIGITAL STUDENTS FROM THE MARGINALIZED BACKGROUND’.

 This folder contains the important PHP files to build the live website project : https://www.bhimonlineclassroom.in/ .
-BootStrap 4 is used as the CSS framework.This project is built on ProcessWire CMS (https://processwire.com).
+BootStrap 4 is used as the CSS framework.
+This project is built on ProcessWire CMS (https://processwire.com).
 CSS files and Core ProcessWire files are not included in the folder.

-Description : The website has a frontend that students can watch educational videos by Subject => Standard => Medium => Chapter => Videos => Single Video
+Description : The website has a frontend that students can watch educational videos by Subject => Standard => Medium => Chapter => Videos => Single Video.
-It also has a  backend to add/manage youtube video URL, subjects, chapters
+It also has a  admin/backend to add/manage youtube video URL, subjects, chapters and other features.

 file name : singlevideo.php // Display a Single Video page
 file name : vids.php // To display the list of Video Classes